• Skip to primary navigation

 No matter what’s the occasion, try this pudding recipe when you celebrate something next, and don’t miss sharing your feedback and rating in the comments section below.

-Seviyan kheer served in a white bowl
+Seviyan kheer in a bowl with a spoon.

 Seviyan Kheer